sophialjm/jsoncontrast/README.md

  `jsoncontrast.check(src,dst,num_model='small',num_limit=4)`

-## It offers a method jsontester.check,you can use it according to what above descripted in Chinese,or just guess and try,it is so easy!
+## It offers a method jsoncontrast.check,you can use it according to what above descripted in Chinese,or just guess and try,it is so easy!